 Uniformed security personnel are employed by the College.
 Among their duties are campus safety and security, parking, and traffic control.
-Any acts of vandalism, theft, etc., should be directed to their attention or to the attention of Alphonzo McRae, Jr., Vice-President of Institutional Services.
+Any acts of vandalism, theft, etc., should be directed to their attention or to the attention of Institutional Services.
 Loitering in the parking areas is not permitted.